NandhiniKarvendhan/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe_with_React

-Creating a simple tic-tac-toe game with react and babel.
+Built a simple tic-tac-toe game with HTML, CSS, React JS and babel.

 ## [Demo](https://nandhinikarvendhan.github.io/Tic-Tac-Toe_with_React/)